-FIGURE 38 Source: World Bank Doing Business indicators
+Source: World Bank Doing Business indicators

-- A 'bottom-up' approach to assessing efficiency of public administration is taken by the World Bank in some of their Doing Business indicator set, with performance assessed from a service user perspective. - The number of days estimated that it takes an entrepreneur to start a business in Ireland remained at 5 days in 2017.
-This is down from 10 days in 2013 and 13 days for the previous five years.
+- A 'bottom-up' approach to assessing efficiency of public administration is taken by the World Bank in some of their Doing Business indicator set, with performance assessed from a service user perspective. - The number of days estimated that it takes an entrepreneur to start a business in Ireland reduced to 5 days in 2016, down from 6 days in 2015, 10 days in 2013 and 13 days for the previous five years.
 The EU28 average is 10 days, down from 12 days in 2014.
-In Denmark it takes 3.5 days, and 37 days in Poland. - The number of days to complete all procedures required for a business in the construction industry to build a standardised warehouse was estimated at 149.5 days in 2017.
-This remains lower than the EU28 average of 170 days.
-The best performers are Denmark (64 days) and Finland (65 days). - The number of hours it takes a medium-sized company to pay tax in a given year is estimated as significantly lower in Ireland, at 82 hours, than it is for the EU28 (171 hours) average.
-Ireland ranks third in the EU behind Estonia (55 hours) and Luxembourg (55 hours).
+In Denmark it takes 3 days, and 37 days in Poland. - The number of days to complete all procedures required for a business in the construction industry to build a standardised warehouse was estimated at 149.5 days in 2016.
+This remains lower than the EU28 average of 169 days.
+The best performers are Denmark (64 days) and Finland (65 days). - The number of hours it takes a medium-sized company to pay tax in a given year is estimated as significantly lower in Ireland, at 82 hours, than it is for the EU28 (176 hours) average.
+Ireland ranks second in the EU behind Luxembourg (55 hours).